 Pierpont works closely with full- or part-time students to determine reasonable accommodations that will help students be successful in their schooling.
 Many students who were under an Individualized Education Plan (IEP) or a 504 Plan during high school will qualify for services, as will many other students who might not have received specialized services during K-12.
 It is the student's responsibility to contact the Disability Services Office to discuss any disability that might interfere with the pursuit of their education and what type of documentation of the disability will be required.
-Approved accommodations are determined on an individual basis.
+Approved accommodation is determined on an individual basis.
 Instructors are not required to allow any academic accommodation unless the student provides the instructor with a letter from the Office of Disability Services outlining the necessary accommodation.
-It is the student's responsibility to discuss the logistics of each accommodation with each instructor to arrange for the most feasible service provision.
+It is the student's responsibility to discuss the coordination of each accommodation with each instructor to arrange for the most feasible service provision.
 Students must provide their professors with a copy of their accommodation letter each semester to receive their accommodation.
 The accommodation letter will be given to the student after the student completes an intake with disability services.
-Appointments may be made by email to access@pierpont.edu, by telephone (304) 5347878, or in person at the Advanced Technology Center, 500 Galliher Drive.
-Additional information may be found on the web www.pierpont.edu (click on Current Students on the top menu, then click on Student Services on the blue menu on the left, then click on Disability Services on the blue menu on the left).
-Students should be aware:
+Title IX and American Disabilities Act The Office of Disability Services' mission is to eliminate disability discrimination and to ensure equal educational opportunity for students who qualify as a person with a disability under the applicable laws (ADA, Section 504).
+We work closely with students to determine reasonable accommodation that will minimize the disadvantage their disability may cause.
+Many students who were under an Individualized Education Plan (IEP) or a 504 Plan during high school will qualify for services, as will many other students who might not have received any specialized services during their K-12 education.